getflywheel/local-docs-addon-api/README.md

 The renderer process is what runs inside the main window.
 This is where you will add buttons, forms, and any other user interface elements.

-Most addons will exclusively use the renderer process entry point for the sake of simplicity.
+Most add-ons will exclusively use the renderer process entry point for the sake of simplicity.

 ### [Main Process Entry Point](overview/main_process.md)

-By tapping into the main process you can run processes even when the window is closed but Pressmatic is still running.
+By tapping into the main process you can run processes even when the window is closed but Local is still running.

 ## Contribute To This Guide